Graduate College Scholarship Requirements

 General Scholarship Requirements

-Students must maintain a cumulative GPA of at least 3.0 in order to be considered in good academic standing.
-Any student who fails to maintain a cumulative GPA of at least 3.0 the end of any given semester may not continue his/her Program of Study without special permission of the Dean for Graduate Studies acting on the recommendation of the appropriate Graduate Committee or Advisory/Supervisory Committee.
+Graduate students must maintain a cumulative GPA of at least 3.0 in order to be considered in good academic standing.
+Any student who fails to maintain a cumulative GPA of at least 3.0 at the end of any given semester may not continue his/her Program of Study without special permission of the Dean for Graduate Studies acting on the recommendation of the appropriate Graduate Committee or Advisory/Supervisory Committee.
 Hence, upon notification of a student’s poor academic standing, the appropriate Committee must submit to the Dean for Graduate Studies a letter that includes 1) a review of the student’s academic status (including any other information relevant to the student’s performance), and 2) their recommendation for continuation or dismissal.
 If continuation is recommended, the letter must also include 3) a remediation plan for returning to good academic standing, and 4) any additional conditions established by the Committee for remaining in the program.
 Students permitted by the Dean for Graduate Studies to continue in the Graduate Studies program will be placed on academic probation and must remove the probationary status (i.e. return to a cumulative GPA of at least 3.0) within the next twelve (12) months.
-Failure to remove probationary status within this time frame and/or to meet any other conditions established for remaining in the program represents grounds for dismissal.
+Failure to remove probationary status within this time frame, and/or to meet any other conditions established for remaining in the program, represents grounds for dismissal.